"Redemption takes time" FLASH FICTION --- My first story.

 |I, Thanatos, once stood over a lifeless world.
 A world I had called home.
 You see, a retrovirus I created so long ago had escaped the confines of my lab.
 This virus inexplicably endued me with immortality, and then wind swept it spread across the planet, extirpating humanity.
 This tragic circumstance filled me with such remorse that I had considered my own extinction; but I was all that remained.|

-And so, for a thousand years, I searched for my relevance in this universe.
-I set my mind on the task to learn all that could be known.
+And so, for a thousand years, I searched for relevance in the universe.
+I set my mind on the task of learning all that I could.
 I built cities from what once was.
-In my image, I constructed companions to silence the loneliness and in time my companions became my children and they called me Father.
+And in my image, I constructed companions to silence the loneliness.
+And in time, my companions became my children, and they would call me Father.

 “Father, may I have a word?” asked my first son.

 “It is your birthday, Father, and we have a gift for you.
 But all we ask is that you return to Earth for a short while.”

 Earth?
 Over two thousand years have passed since I left the place of my birth.
 It is but a four-week journey from the other side of the galaxy.
 How could I refuse?

 As we drop out of warp, mother Earth comes into view.
 The sight of her resurfaces, buried memories, painful memories.

 It takes us mere moments to reach the surface of the planet.
 Now, gliding just above a lush green landscape, we move silently toward a gleaming metropolis in the distance.